In a Friday Instagram post,

 'Asymmetry' by Lisa Halliday

-One of The New York Times' Top 10 books of the year, Asymmetry contains two interconnected stories — that of a young editorial assistant in an affair with a beloved, much older author, and that of an Iraqi-American man who is detained by immigration officers in London's Heathrow airport.
+The New York Times' Top 10 books of the year, Asymmetry contains two interconnected stories — that of a young editorial assistant in an affair with a beloved, much older author, and that of an Iraqi-American man who is detained by immigration officers in London's Heathrow airport.
+Click here to buy.

 'Feel Free' by Zadie Smith